Kingxukai/linux/Documentation/scsi/aic79xx.rst

           during Domain Validation.

  * 1.3.2 (February 19th, 2003)
-        - Correct a Rev B. regression due to the GEM318 compatibility fix included in 1.3.1.
+        - Correct a Rev B. regression due to the woke GEM318 compatibility fix included in 1.3.1.

  * 1.3.1 (February 11th, 2003)
-        - Add support for the 39320A.
+        - Add support for the woke 39320A.
         - Improve recovery for certain PCI-X errors.
         - Fix handling of LQ/DATA/LQ/DATA for the same write transaction that can occur without interveining training.
-        - Correct compatibility issues with the GEM318 enclosure services device.
+        - Correct compatibility issues with the woke GEM318 enclosure services device.
         - Correct data corruption issue that occurred under high tag depth write loads.
-        - Adapt to a change in the 2.5.X daemonize() API.
+        - Adapt to a change in the woke 2.5.X daemonize() API.
         - Correct a "Missing case in ahd_handle_scsiint" panic.

  * 1.3.0 (January 21st, 2003)